Melon levy and charge

 Primary Industries Legislation

-The melon levy and export charge is provided for under:
+The melon levy and export charge is provided for under the:

 Primary Industries (Excise) Levies Act 1999

 This information is a guide only.
-If you are required to submit a return and make a payment to the department, it is your responsibility to remain aware of your obligations under legislation.
+If you are required to lodge a return and make a payment to the department it is your responsibility to remain aware of your obligations under legislation.